comrade-coop/apocryph/spec/BACKLOG.md

 ## Features yet to be implemented

-Required for an MVP:

-* Write a Payment contract which uses real tokens
-* Integrate deploying pods to metrics and payments

-Not required for an MVP:

 * Write and integrate a Registry contract
 * Run the Provider in Constellation instead of Minikube, to allow for attestation
-* Implement a way for the Publisher to monitor and edit the deployed pod
+* Implement a way for the Publisher to monitor, manage, and edit the deployed pod

 ## Technical debt accumulated